 What is E-commerce?

 Important note: Don't confuse e-commerce with e-business, since these two terms are not synonyms.
-E-commerce includes transaction of products and services solely, while e-business covers all aspects of internet business operations.
+E-commerce includes the transaction of products and services solely, while e-business covers all aspects of internet business operations.

-#1 B2C - Business to Consumer: We put this model first, since it is the most popular one.
+#1 B2C - Business to Consumer: We put this model first since it is the most popular one.
 In the case of B2C e-commerce, sales happen between business and consumer.
 For example, if you buy swimwear via Shein, you just made a B2C e-commerce purchase.